MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/add-default-install-scope.md

 ---
 # Configure default options for Teams app

-It’s common for an app to support multiple scenarios in Teams, but you might have designed it with a specific scope and capability in mind.
+It’s common for an app to support multiple scenarios in Microsoft Teams, but you might have designed it with a specific scope and capability in mind.
 For example, if your app is primarily intended for use within a team or channel, you can ensure that users only view that specific scope in the Microsoft Teams Store and install in the respective scope.

-When the user selects **Add** to install an app from Teams Store, a dialog to select the install scope appears.
+When the user selects an app to install from Teams Store, a dialog to select the install scope appears.

 :::image type="content" source="../../assets/images/compose-extensions/addanapp.png" alt-text="Screenshot shows the channel, chat, and meeting scope.":::